kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 ## Quiz 27: Amazon EC2 instances in a development environment run between 9am and 5pm Monday-Friday.
 Production instances run 24/7.
 Which pricing models should be used?
 (Select TWO)**

 - [ ] Use Spot instances for the development environment
 - [ ] Use Reserved instances for the development environment

-- [ ] Use scheduled reserved instances for the development environment
+- [x] Use scheduled reserved instances for the development environment

-- [ ] Use Reserved instances for the production environment
+- [x] Use Reserved instances for the production environment
 - [ ] Use On-Demand instances for the production environment

 ----

 Answer: 3,4

+- [x] Use scheduled reserved instances for the development environment
+- [x] Use Reserved instances for the production environment

 **Explanation:**